 The second population, "Government Workforce," consists of all individuals employed within the Stanislaus County Government organization.
 These data are derived from the organization's internal personnel data base.
-County Workforce Racial categories have been constructed to best fit within those made available through the census.
-Staff look forward to the results of the 2020 census as it will bring with it expanded racial and ethnic categories as well as updated data, bring with it true year to year comparisons.
+County Workforce Racial categories have been constructed to best fit within those made available through the census and ACS data.